 The Valuation Roll contains every non-domestic property (unless exempted by statute) in the Valuation Area showing the rateable value of the property.
 Rateable value is effectively the estimated rental value of the property.
-There are approximately 12,500 non-domestic properties in Central Scotland with a total rateable value of just under £354 million.
+As at 31 March 2019 there were 12,882 nondomestic properties in Central Scotland with a total rateable value of £354,165,890.
 The Roll includes commercial properties like shops and offices, industrial properties from small workshops to giants like the petrochemical works and the refinery at Grangemouth, and publicly owned properties such as schools and sport centres.
 The Assessor maintains survey records of each property and is obliged by law to carry out regular revaluations of non-domestic properties.
 The most recent revaluation came into effect on 1 April 2017.
 Between revaluations the Assessor must maintain the Roll to reflect new and altered properties.
-The re-introduction of Shooting Rights and Deer Forests into the Valuation Roll was a significant piece of work in 2017-18.
-This was a major project for the Board and work was shared with the other Assessors in Scotland to ensure maximum efficiency and avoid duplication.
-Following the revaluation we received some 4500 appeals which is approximately a 17% increase from the 2010 Revaluation.
+Following the revaluation we received some 4,500 appeals which is approximately a 17% increase from the 2010 Revaluation.
 A planned programme of appeal disposal has been agreed with the Secretary to the Central Scotland Valuation Appeal Panel to ensure all appeals are disposed of by the statutory deadline of 31 December 2020.
-Good progress has already been made in dealing with these appeals.
+Good progress has already been made in dealing with these appeals and we are on target to dispose of them by 31 December 2020.

-MANAGEMENT COMMENTARY 2017/18
+MANAGEMENT COMMENTARY 2018/19